File IQ Installation for AWS EC2

 8. Click Continue.
 The Review the Network Settings pane appears.

-Note: If the File IQ Appliance does not automatically reconnect, refresh the page and check if its IP address has changed.
+9. If all fields are correct, click Continue.
+The next pane confirms if the File IQ Appliance is Configuring Network Settings.
+If the File IQ Appliance does not automatically reconnect, try refreshing the page and checking if the File IQ Appliance’s IP address has changed.
 If so, update the browser address bar.

 10. The Nasuni Filer Software Update pane appears.
 Click Continue.